Koppeltaal/Koppeltaal-Python-Connector/README.md

 ## Buildout

-The dependencies for the koppeltaal python connector is put together using [buildout].
+The dependencies for the Koppeltaal Python connector is put together using [buildout].

 On Linux/OSX, run: